by LESLIE HANNON

 Roc Food Not Bombs

-In the third installment of We Take Care of Us, Leslie Hannon talks with Lilac of Roc Food Not Bombs about the group's efforts to build and stock food stands across the city.
+In this Mutual Aid Minute, Leslie Hannon talks with Lilac of Roc Food Not Bombs about the group's efforts to build and stock food stands across the city.

 LESLIE HANNON is a volunteer contributor for Reclaiming the Narrative and producer of We Take Care of Us: Rochester Mutual Aid Minute.
 She can be reached at firstname.lastname@example.org.